Metaswitch/clearwater-infrastructure/clearwater-socket-factory.md

 # Clearwater Socket Factory

-The `clearwater-socket-factory` is a service that runs as root in the system's default network namespace.
-It allows processes running in any namespace to establish TCP connections from any other namespace.
+The Clearwater Socket Factory` comprises two services, `clearwater-socket-factory-mgmt` and `clearwater-socket-factory-sig` that run as root in the management and signaling network namespaces respectively (both run in the default namespace if traffic separation is not enabled).
+They allow processes running in one namespace to establish TCP connections from the other namespace.

-For example, when traffic separation is enabled on a Clearwater node the default namespace is used for management traffic.
-This service is used by processes in the signalling namespace (such as Sprout) to obtain connections to the Metaswitch Service Assurance Server (which lives in the management network).
+For example, when traffic separation is enabled on a Clearwater node the default namespace is used for management traffic. `clearwater-socket-factory-mgmt` is used by processes in the signalling namespace (such as Sprout) to obtain connections to the Metaswitch Service Assurance Server (which lives in the management network).

 For security reasons, the socket factory is only allowed to connect to a restricted set of hosts in each namespace.
 This is to prevent an unprivileged process (such as Sprout) from requesting connections to arbitrary hosts in other namespaces.

 ## Interface

-`clearwater-socket-factory` runs as a daemon process.
+`clearwater-socket-factory-mgmt` and `clearwater-socket-factory-sig` run as daemon processes.
 Clients communicate with it over named UNIX sockets.
 There is a different named UNIX socket for each of the namespaces a process might try to connect into.
 Currently these are just management and signaling.

 To request a new TCP connection from the factory a client should do the following: